Olalekan-Ojo/Machine-Learning/README.md

 - Setiment analysis on Twitter dataset on ChatGPT launching
 - Clustering algorithm for product purchase in a supermarket -

 There is a code to create environment on linux and install relevant libraries to support your project.
-I allow attached a Python code that allows you create Folders and also Move content into the created folders
+I added a Python code that allows you create Folders and also Move content into the created folders

+code that allows you import code directly from aws (s3 bucket) into notebook